 Air-source heat pumps offer various benefits to those looking to add them to their homes.
 Below, you can find the most noteworthy advantages air-source heat pumps have when compared to other options.

-• Energy-efficient: Delivers 1.5 to 3 times more energy than the electricity it consumes.
+• Energy efficient: Delivers 1.5 – 3 times more heating energy than the electricity it consumes; gas furnace takes over only when outdoor temperatures drop below the balance point.

-• All-year service: Heats your home in the winter and cools your home in the summer.
+• All year service: Heats in winter and cools in summer with a single outdoor unit.

 CONS